Daniel Pinckney Parker

-Daniel Pinckney Parker (1781-1850) was a prominent merchant, shipbuilder, and businessman in 19th-century Boston, Massachusetts.
+Daniel Pinckney Parker (August 30, 1781 – August 31, 1850) was an American merchant, shipbuilder, and businessman in 19th-century Boston, Massachusetts.

 Biography

 Daniel Pinckney Parker was born on August 30, 1781, in Southborough, Massachusetts, to Benjamin and Abigail (Taylor) Parker.
 Following an apprenticeship as a store clerk in Marlborough, Massachusetts, Parker moved to Boston in 1810 and entered into partnership with Nathan Appleton under the name Parker & Appletons, until 1813.

 Family

 On December 8, 1806, Parker married Mary Weeks of Marlborough, Massachusetts.
 The Parkers had four children: Lucilla Pinckney, Mary, Henry Tuke, and Emily Taylor.
 The oldest, Lucilla Pinckney Parker, was born in Boston in 1810 and eventually married the lawyer and noted abolitionist Edmund Quincy, the son of Harvard University President Josiah Quincy.

 The Parkers only son, Henry Tuke Parker, graduated from Harvard University in 1842, and from Harvard Law School in 1845 before moving permanently to London, England, where he became a writer and member of the Royal Geographical Society of London.